kattrinkr/Notification/README.md

 # Notification
-#### You will see notification by 5 minutes after load.
+#### You will see notification by 5 seconds after load.
 You can control it by keyboard(left/right arrows, escape) and by click of mouse.
 Also you can disable it by install mark in the local storage.